Rani Pokhari

-Rani Pokhari (रानी पोखरी; lit. queen's pond), originally known as Nhu Pukhu (न्हू पुखू; lit. new pond), is a historic artificial pond located in the heart of Kathmandu, Nepal.
-The square-shaped tank dates from the 17th century, and was built on the eastern side of the then city limits.
+Rani Pokhari (रानी पोखरी; lit. queen's pond), originally known as Nhu Pukhu (𑐴𑑂𑐣𑐹 𑐥𑐸𑐏𑐹; lit. new pond), is a historic artificial pond located in the heart of Kathmandu, Nepal.
+The square-shaped tank dates from the 17th century, and was built on the then eastern limits of the city.
 It lies just outside a former city gate.
 The pond is one of Kathmandu's most famous landmarks and is known for its religious and aesthetic significance.
 Its dimensions are 180m by 140m.

 Construction

 Manuscript painting showing King Pratap Malla collecting water from sacred sites for Rani Pokhari.

+Tirthajatra manuscript, an account of the consecration of Rani Pokhari written by King Pratap Malla.

-Rani Pokhari was built in 1670 AD by King Pratap Malla, one of the most illustrious monarchs of the Malla dynasty that ruled Nepal for more than 600 years.
+Rani Pokhari was built in 1670 AD by Pratap Malla, one of the most illustrious monarchs of the Malla dynasty that ruled Nepal for more than 600 years.
 Pratap Malla had the tank constructed to console his queen who was distraught with grief after their son was trampled to death by an elephant.
 He had water collected from various holy places and river confluences in Nepal and India like Gosaikunda, Muktinath, Badrinath, Kedarnath and poured into the pond to sanctify it.